Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 implementation('com.catapush.catapush-android-sdk:hms-base:12.1.1')
 ```

-Then edit your `HmsMessageService` to relay the push notifications and the refreshed push tokens:
+Then edit your `HmsMessageService` implementation to relay the push notifications and the refreshed push tokens:
 ```java
 public class YourHmsMessageService extends HmsMessageService {